-Article 2 Clinical activities report
+Article 2 Clinical Activities Report

-- 1. A clinical activities report is an independently written report on the clinical work that has been conducted during the internship. - 2.
-The clinical activities report is an individually written paper. - 3.
-The clinical activities report is assessed on the following aspects: Overview Dutch Mental Health Services (incl. internship activities), Regulations of the Dutch health care system (incl.
-Ethics for psychologists), SWOT analyses, and 3 Case reports.
-The final grade for the report, based on the abovementioned aspects, needs to be at least 6.0. - 4.
-The student needs to submit the final version of the clinical activities report via DWA.
-Assessment forms have to be completed and signed by the supervisor within 15 working days. - 5.
-The clinical activities report is graded by the Faculty supervisor who is qualified to do this (See Article 4 paragraph 7 of the R&R for the Master's study). - 6.
-If the clinical activities report is awarded an insufficient grade, the Regulation for Re-sits of Written Assignments, article 10, paragraph 3 of the R&R for the Master's study programme apply. - 7.
-For the number of credits assigned to a satisfactory assessment of the clinical activities report, see article 3.6 of the EER for the Master's study.
+- 1. All students are required to write a clinical activities report. - 2.
+The clinical activities report is an independently written report, including a general section, based mainly on a literature review, and sections specific to the internship activities and the institution where these are carried out (see Clinical Internship Manual for specific information). - 3.
+The clinical activities report is assessed on the following aspects: scientific content, argumentation, form and internship activities.
+The final grade for the clinical activities report needs to be at least 6.0.

+- 4. The student needs to send the final version of the clinical activities report via Dors Web app.
+Assessment forms have to be filled in and signed by the supervisor, and have to be sent back to the education office within 15 working days. - 5.
+If the clinical activities report is awarded insufficient grades, the Regulation for Re-sits of Written Assignments, article 10, paragraph 3 of the R&R applies. - 6.
+The clinical activities report is graded by the clinical internship supervisor/ assessor at Maastricht University.